Published By Janet Gershen-Siegel at March 5th, 2018

 You can always ask non-reporting accounts for trade references.
 Plus credit accounts of any sort ought to help you to better even out business expenses, thereby making budgeting less complicated.
 These are companies like PayPal Credit, T-Mobile, and Best Buy.

-Once there are 5 to 8 or more vendor trade accounts reporting to at least one of the CRAs, then move onto the retail credit tier.
+Once there are 3 or more vendor trade accounts reporting to at least one of the CRAs, then move onto retail credit.
 These are businesses such as Office Depot and Staples.
 These companies are more likely to have things you need.

 Use the business’s EIN on these credit applications.

-Are there 8 to 10 accounts reporting?
-Then progress to the fleet credit tier.
+Are there more accounts reporting?
+Then progress to fleet credit.
 These are businesses like BP and Conoco.
-Use this credit to buy, fix, and maintain vehicles.
+Use this credit to buy fuel, and to fix and maintain vehicles.
 Make certain to apply using the business’s EIN.

 Have you been sensibly managing the credit you’ve up to this point?
-Then move to the cash credit tier.
+Then move to more universal cash credit.
 These are service providers like Visa and MasterCard.
 Keep your SSN off these applications; use your EIN instead.

-These are businesses such as Walmart and Dell, and also Home Depot, BP, and Racetrac.
 These are normally MasterCard credit cards.
-If you have 14 trade accounts reporting, then these are feasible.
+If you have more trade accounts reporting, then these are feasible.

 Know what is happening with your credit.
 Make certain it is being reported and deal with any errors ASAP.
-Get in the practice of taking a look at credit reports and digging into the specifics, and not just the scores.
+Get in the practice of taking a look at credit reports.
+Dig into the specifics, not just the scores.

 Update the information if there are inaccuracies or the info is incomplete.
 At D&B, you can do this at: https://iupdate.dnb.com/iUpdate/viewiUpdateHome.htm.
 For Experian, go here: www.experian.com/small-business/business-credit-information.jsp.
 And for Equifax, go here: www.equifax.com/business/small-business.